ASNA/print-to-pdf-windows/README.md

 There are special considerations for using the MS PDF driver with a Web application.
 [See this ariticle for using the MS PDF driver with an AVR web app.](https://www.asna.com/en/kb/windows-native-pdf-driver)

+I like to isolate printer code in a class for each print file.
+In this example, the `CustomerReport` does that.
+You don't have to use a class to use the techniques shown in this example.
+You can copy code from the class and copy it inline into your code.
+That said, one of these days you'll be very grateful then if you take the time to separate this code initially!

-Use the constructor that requires one argument to print to a physical printer or use the constructor that requires three arguements to print to a PDF file.
+Use the `CustomerReport` constructor that requires two arguments to print to a physical printer or use the constructor that requires three arguements to print to a PDF file.